evollu/react-native-fcm/README.md

       ```

 - When app is running in foreground
- - IOS will receive notification and android **won't** (better not to do anything in foreground for hybrid and send a seprate data message.)
+ - IOS will receive notification and android **won't** (better not to do anything in foreground for hybrid and send a separate data message.)

-NOTE: it is recommend not to rely on `data` payload for click_action as it can be overwritten (check [this](http://stackoverflow.com/questions/33738848/handle-multiple-notifications-with-gcm)).
+NOTE: it is recommended not to rely on `data` payload for click_action as it can be overwritten (check [this](http://stackoverflow.com/questions/33738848/handle-multiple-notifications-with-gcm)).

 ## Q & A